Hematopoietic stem cell: Structure

 They are round, non-adherent, with a rounded nucleus and low cytoplasm-to-nucleus ratio.
 In shape, hematopoietic stem cells resemble lymphocytes.

 Location

 The very first hematopoietic stem cells during (mouse and human) embryonic development are found in aorta-gonad-mesonephros region and the vitelline and umbilical arteries.
 Slightly later, HSCs are also found in the placenta, yolk sac, embryonic head, and fetal liver.

-Hematopoietic stem cells are found in the bone marrow of adults, especially in the pelvis, femur, and sternum.
-They are also found in umbilical cord blood and, in small numbers, in peripheral blood.

 Stem and progenitor cells can be taken from the pelvis, at the iliac crest, using a needle and syringe.
 The cells can be removed as liquid (to perform a smear to look at the cell morphology) or they can be removed via a core biopsy (to maintain the architecture or relationship of the cells to each other and to the bone).

 Subtypes

 A colony-forming unit is a subtype of HSC.
 (This sense of the term is different from colony-forming units of microbes, which is a cell counting unit.)
 There are various kinds of HSC colony-forming units: